 3.05pm School concludes.
 Children who are collected from Waratah Parade assemble in the playground and walk with the duty teachers to Waratah Parade.
-Children who walk home meet their groups and walk straight home.
+Children who participate in after-school activities such as tennis, meet their activity groups and walk to the activity as a group.
 All other children sit outside their classrooms or in the foyer until they are collected by parents.
 Parents are NOT to take other children home without prior permission from the child's parents and notification to the teacher.